What to see in Malta: 20 things not to miss

 2. Palace of the Grand Master in Malta

-Its construction dates back to 1571 and is certainly one of the most fascinating buildings to visit when visiting Valletta.
+Its construction dates back to 1571 and it is certainly one of the most fascinating buildings to visit when visiting Valletta.
 This building represents the most powerful place in Christian Malta.
-For over 3 centuries it has housed the seat of the Grand Master of the Knights of St. John, one of the most important orders of chivalry in Europe.
+For more than three centuries, its rooms housed the seat of the Grand Master of the Knights of St. John, one of the most important orders of knighthood in Europe.
 Today it is the residence of the President of the Republic and the seat of Parliament.
-Worth seeing are the Council Chamber, the armoury where you will find over five thousand weapons and of course the original armour of the man who gave the city its name, the Grand Master Jean De La Valette.
+Worth seeing are the Council Chamber, the armoury where you will find over five thousand weapons and, of course, the original armour of the man who gave his name to the city, Grand Master Jean De La Valette.

 3. Malta to see – La M’dina di Malta

 Mdina is the ancient capital of Malta.
-It is located exactly in the centre of the island on a hill overlooking the territory.
-The small town, also completely fortified, is a small and precious jewel of rare beauty.
-All perfectly kept almost to look fake.
-An ancient place of 4000 years where Baroque, Middle Ages, Christianity and the Arab world meet.
+It is located right in the centre of the island on a hill overlooking the land.
+The small town, also completely fortified, is a precious little jewel of rare beauty.
+Everything is so perfectly maintained that it almost looks fake.
+A 4000-year-old place where Baroque, Middle Ages, Christianity and the Arab world meet.

-The city is almost completely uninhabited with only 400 inhabitants and this perhaps makes your visit so suggestive.
-Rich aristocratic palaces such as Palazzo Falson which, in addition to having a museum full of treasures, also has works by Van Dyck.
-Another place not to be missed is the Cathedral of San Paolo built in 1600.
-My advice, however, is to go on a day when there are few people, get lost in the narrow streets of the centre and look at every single detail, aim at the views, photograph the coloured doors that burst into the yellow of the tuff.
+The town is almost completely uninhabited with only 400 inhabitants, which perhaps makes it such an attractive place to visit.
+Rich aristocratic palaces such as Palazzo Falson, which not only has a museum full of treasures inside but also works by Van Dyck.
+Another place not to be missed is St Paul’s Cathedral built in 1600.
+My advice, however, is to go on a day when there are few people, get lost in the narrow streets of the centre and look at every single detail, aim at the views, photograph the colourful doors that break through the yellow tuff.

 4. Rabat in Malta

-Rabat in Malta should not be confused with Rabat in Gozo also known as Victoria, the “capital of Gozo”.
-This town is the twin town of M’dina and is located on the hill opposite it.
-Equal in beauty to M’dina, it is linked to the birth of Christianity in Malta because it is here that the Apostle St. Paul took refuge after being shipwrecked on the island.
-Absolutely worth seeing are the Catacombs of St. Paul and St. Agatha and the beautiful Domus Romana dating back to the 1st century BC.
+Rabat in Malta should not be confused with Rabat in Gozo also known as Victoria, the ‘capital of Gozo’.
+This town is the twin of M’dina and is located on the hill opposite it.
+Equal in beauty to M’dina, it is linked to the birth of Christianity in Malta because it was here that the apostle St Paul took refuge after being shipwrecked on the island.
+Not to be missed are the Catacombs of St Paul and St Agatha and the beautiful Domus Romana dating back to the 1st century BC.

 The Hypogeum of Hal Saflieni (Ħal-Saflieni) is the only underground prehistoric temple in the world.
 It is located 5km from Valletta in a village called Paola and is a UNESCO World Heritage Site like many other places in Malta.
-It is a magical and unique place in the world, whose construction took place 4000 years before Christ.
-The temple consists of 3 underground floors connected by wells.
-It was discovered during the construction of a palace and was opened to the public only in 1908.
-Today, to avoid its deterioration, only very few visitors are allowed to visit it every hour.
-If you want to see it you have to book months in advance by going directly to the site and choosing the time and day you hope to find free.
-(To book: https://booking.heritagemalta.org/ )
+It is a magical and unique place whose construction took place 4000 years before Christ.
+The temple consists of three underground levels connected by shafts.
+It was discovered during the construction of a palace and only saw its opening to the public in 1908.
+Today, to prevent its deterioration, only a very few visitors are allowed to visit it every hour.
+If you want to see it, you have to book months in advance by going directly to the site and choosing the time and day you hope to find it free. (booking: https://booking.heritagemalta.org/ )

 Inside it was found the famous statue of the Sleeping Woman and over 7000 skeletons.
 Visiting this place is incredible, is particularly impressive when you think that it has been built about 1000 years before Stonehenge.